DAYS AND TIMES:

 The following list reflects the destinations chosen by students in previous years:

-The first term’s work is designed for learners who are returning to academic study yet have some useful transferable life skills and work experience.
+The first term’s work is designed to help you return to academic study, building on the transferable life skills and work experience you may well have.
 You will investigate academic research in relation to social issues such as poverty, inequality and mental health.

 The second term encourages the development of independent learning and study skills for HE through the following units:

 The third term offers you the opportunity to practise your academic skills through an independent Psychology research project and your Study Skills tutor will help you prepare a seminar presentation about your research work in progress.
-Tutors will supervise you and support your choice of research project.
-You will also write essays on a popular protest movement in History and Crime and Deviance in Sociology.
+Your tutors will supervise you and support your choice of research project.
+You will also write essays on a popular protest movements in History and Crime and Deviance in Sociology.

 The assessment reflects the skills that you will need at university so will be a combination of individual essay writing, timed essays, research tasks, presentations and group work.
-Some Level 3 units will be graded a Pass, Merit or Distinction.
+Most units will be graded a Pass, Merit or Distinction.

 Courses subject to availablity and details subject to change